dcfrancisco/personal-cicd-server/README.md

 This repository contains a docker-compose file to create a CI/CD environment with Jenkins and Nexus using Docker Compose.

-This repository contains a Docker Compose configuration for setting up Jenkins and Nexus containers.
-It allows you to quickly spin up a local development environment with these CI/CD tools.

 ## Prerequisites

 Make sure you have Docker and Docker Compose installed on your machine before proceeding.